-The PSS developed and promoted the Symbol of Visual Disability, commonly known as the Shaded Eye, which is now internationally recognised as the symbol of visual disability.
+The PSS developed and promoted the Symbol of Visual Disability, commonly known as the Shaded Eye.
+This is internationally recognised as the symbol of visual disability.
 This symbol has been incorporated into a variety of products to help identify the wearer as being sight impaired.

 Become a Friend of PSS

-There are many ways you can support PSS to ensure that we continue to provide the essential free services we do for people with a visual impairment and becoming a Friend of PSS is just one of these.
+There are many ways you can support PSS to ensure that we continue to provide the essential free services for people with a visual impairment.
+Becoming a Friend of PSS is just one of these.
 More information about our Friends scheme can be find in our Donations page.